darkpalacestudio/manuals/common/03_installation.md

 </div>
 <span class="spacer"/>

-If you would like to know more, please refer to section {@sec:configuration} for more information on installation of presets, themes and configuration files.
+If you want to learn about presets, themes and configuration files, please refer to section {@sec:configuration} (Configuration).

 <div class="pb"></div>